Parindya2/TripRoute/README.md

 ---

 ## Notes
-- Uses dummy APIs / mock data for auth and many transport endpoints.
+- Uses dummy APIs for auth and many transport endpoints.
 - Some UK TransportAPI endpoints require paid access — those are replaced with mock JSON in this project.

 ---